geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 I didn't know yet.

 ##### **Chenyu** [[00:37:09](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2229)]
 Oh, speaking of this, Wolf Perry, do you have some telemetry tracking on the CPU?
-The tiny box machine?
+The TinyBox machine?

 ##### **Geohot** [[00:37:21](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2241)]
 Yes.
 You can see them on stats?
 Yes.